Souradeep2304/Azure-Templates/Vnet Template 2/README.md

 You can press on the deploy button above inorder to directly deploy this ARM template on Azure portal.<br/>

 ### 2. Azure CLI:
-You can use Azure CLI in order to deploy the storage account using the command:
+You can use Azure CLI in order to deploy the template using the command:
 ```bash
 az group deployment create --resource-group <resource-group-name> --template-file template.json
 ```